acarril/acarril.github.io/_posts/2017-06-20-why-vectorize-in-R.md

 we actually don't tell the computer that `x` stores numeric-type data, that "2.0" is a floating-point number, that it should find a space in memory to store this number and to register `x` as a pointer to that space.
 This seems like a chore, but in many languages you have to explicitly tell the machine all these things.
 Below we'll see how this can sometimes be an advantage.

-This means we can issue instructions in a near-human level of abstraction ("high-level") and the language performs a series of intermediate tasks, making reasonable assumptions, corresponding to the details of what we want done.
+This kind of simplification means we can issue instructions in a near-human level of abstraction ("high-level") and the language performs automatically a series of intermediate tasks, making reasonable assumptions, corresponding to the details of what we want done.

 Moreover, R performs all these intermediate tasks on the fly, as you type them in the console (or source them from a script).
 This means that running a command in R takes a tiny bit longer than in some other lower-level languages, like C. Take the following command as an example: